gchronis/characterizing_semantic_variation/README.md

 # characterizing_semantic_variation

-ressearch on characterizing semantic variation
+Bibliography of distributional methods for characterizing semantic variation.

-### Finding dimensions with opposites
+## Finding dimensions with opposites

 Lyu, Q., Apidianaki, M., & Callison-Burch, C. (2023).
 Representation Of Lexical Stylistic Features In Language Models’ Embedding Space (arXiv:2305.18657). arXiv. http://arxiv.org/abs/2305.18657

 * Build semantic dimension vectors with seed pairs of words on opposite sides of a scale (e.g. bright-radiant for 'figurativeness')

 Kozlowski, A. C., Taddy, M., & Evans, J. A. (2019).
 The Geometry of Culture: Analyzing the Meanings of Class through Word Embeddings.
 American Sociological Review, 84(5), 905–949. https://journals.sagepub.com/doi/full/10.1177/0003122419877135
-* same idea for studying how the dimensions themselves (man-woman, rich-poor) change in associations over time
+* Same idea for studying how the dimensions themselves (man-woman, rich-poor) change in associations over time

 ### Interpretable embeddings